-Study identifies skiers who can be successfully treated without surgery after an ACL tearFebruary 6th, 2013 in Surgery /
+Study identifies skiers who can be successfully treated without surgery after an ACL tearFebruary 6, 2013 in Medicine & Health / Surgery

 Roughly a quarter of recreational skiers who tear their anterior cruciate ligament (ACL) while hitting the slopes can be successfully treated without surgery, according to a new study.
 The study, conducted by researchers at Hospital for Special Surgery in New York City, appears online ahead of print in the journal Knee Surgery Sports Traumatology Arthroscopy.